Action woman

 Kelsey was happy to catch up, and we chatted about the trilogy of science fiction films which she had originally planned on making, and how she had run into delays – a common issue in the industry.
 The Fix, however, struggled more than most.

-“I wrote the first draft of the script in 2013, and as I worked to try to get it financed and packaged over years and years, I would be told different things by industry professionals.
-Every time a new person was interested in coming on board, they had their round of script notes, and then I made all those revisions, and then they didn't come on board.”
+“I wrote the first draft of the script in 2013, and as I worked to try to get it financed and packaged over years and years, I would be told different things.
+Every time a new party was interested in coming on board, they would ask for things - such as script revisions or financing terms - and we’d do them, and then they didn't come on board.”

 She sighs.
 As a writer myself, I know how soul-destroying that kind of thing can be – and yet she persisted.

-“I undertook and wrote that whole script on spec for no money.
-With Glasshouse, at least we were getting development funds.
-And so I was squeezing it in while I tried to make a living.
-With Glasshouse, I had the privilege of being committed to it full time and fully focused on it because I was being paid for that development process, whereas The Fix has just been a labour of love every step of the way.”
+“I undertook and wrote the first draft of the script and countless revisions on spec.
+We managed to get some development funds for a proof of concept, but for the most part there was no money.
+I was squeezing in trying to move the project forward while working full time on other productions to earn a living.
+With Glasshouse, I had the privilege of being committed to it full time and was able to focus all my energy towards it because I was being paid for that development process, whereas The Fix has been a labour of love every step of the way.”

 Although it was made on quite a small budget, she creates a really big world through small details, I note.